Macroolithus: Distribution and paleoecology

 Macroolithus is known from myriad Late Cretaceous locations in China, Mongolia, and Kazakhstan.

 Henan

-In Henan, Macroolithus yaotunensis coexists with the other elongatoolithids Elongatoolithus andrewsi and E. elongatus, as well as Ovaloolithus and Paraspheroolithus of the Hugang, the Luyemiao, and the Sigou Formations.
+In Henan, Macroolithus yaotunensis coexists with the other elongatoolithids Elongatoolithus andrewsi and E. elongatus, as well as Ovaloolithus and Paraspheroolithus of the Hugang, the Luyemiao, the Qiupa, and the Sigou Formations.
 These formations were formed during the Late Cretaceous in a lacustrine or palustrine environment.
 Dinosaur body fossils are rarely found in the same units, but troodontids, tyrannosaurs, and hadrosaurs are known from the same area.

 Shandong

 Some eggs tentatively assigned to Macroolithus are known from the Wangshi Group in Laiyang, Shandong.
 The formations of the Wangshi Group were deposited in alluvial fans, braided channels and shallow lakes.
 Common fossils include hadrosaurids and dinosaur eggs.

 Southern China

 M. rugustus, M. yaotunensis, and M. lashuyuanensis are all known from the Nanxiong Basin in Guangdong.
 This formation was deposited primary from streams, rivers, and lakes in that region.
 It spans across the K/T boundary, at which point most of the dinosaur eggs disappear, but Macroolithus apparently exists on both sides of the boundary (which would imply that some species of dinosaurs survived into the early Tertiary).
 However, sedimentological evidence suggests that these fossils were actually reworked by debris flows into the Tertiary rocks.

 The Nanxiong Basin is known for its abundance of fossil eggs, predominantly the oviraptorisaurian eggs Elongatoolithus and Macroolithus.
 Other types of eggs include other elongatoolithids, as well as prismatoolithids, megaloolithids, and ovaloolithids.
 Footprints show that Nanxiong Basin was populated by ornithopods, theropods, and possibly sauropods.

 Southern China, particularly the Nanxiong Formation in Jiangxi Province, possibly has the greatest oviraptorosaur diversity in the world, and also includes several associations of oviraptorosaurs with Macroolithus or similar eggs.
 Titanosaurs and tyrannosaurids are also known from this area.
 Non-dinosaur fauna includes lizards and the terrestrial nanhsiungchelyid turtles.